Parton (particle physics): Parton distribution functions

 The LHAPDF library provides a unified and easy-to-use Fortran/C++ interface to all major PDF sets.

 Generalized parton distributions (GPDs) are a more recent approach to better understand hadron structure by representing the parton distributions as functions of more variables, such as the transverse momentum and spin of the parton.
 They can be used to study the spin structure of the proton, in particular, the Ji sum rule relates the integral of GPDs to angular momentum carried by quarks and gluons.
 Early names included "non-forward", "non-diagonal" or "skewed" parton distributions.
 They are accessed through a new class of exclusive processes for which all particles are detected in the final state, such as the deeply virtual Compton scattering.
 Ordinary parton distribution functions are recovered by setting to zero (forward limit) the extra variables in the generalized parton distributions.
 Other rules show that the electric form factor, the magnetic form factor, or even the form factors associated to the energy-momentum tensor are also included in the GPDs.
 A full 3-dimensional image of partons inside hadrons can also be obtained from GPDs.

 Simulation

-Parton showers simulations are of use in computational particle physics either in automatic calculation of particle interaction or decay or event generators, in order to calibrate and interpret (and thus understand) processes in collider experiments.
-They are particularly important in large hadron collider (LHC) phenomenology, where they are usually explored using Monte Carlo simulation.
+Parton shower simulations are of use in computational particle physics either in automatic calculation of particle interaction or decay or event generators, in order to calibrate and interpret (and thus understand) processes in collider experiments.
+They are particularly important in large hadron collider (LHC) phenomenology, where they are usually explored using Monte Carlo simulations.

 The scale at which partons are given to hadronization is fixed by the Shower Monte Carlo program.
 Common choices of Shower Monte Carlo are PYTHIA and HERWIG.